 We worked through split teams, closed state borders, client access restrictions and movement restrictions between our own sites.

-While it has been a big year for everyone, we look forward to the future for VSS and the only thing that can be certain is that it will be full of surprises, opportunities and change, but that we will always return to the purpose and mission of the practice which is the provision of the best possible care for our patients, their families and our referring veterinarians.
+While 2020 was a big year for everyone, we have moved into 2021 looking forward to the future for VSS.
+The only thing that can be certain is that it will be full of surprises, opportunities and change.
+We will always return to the purpose and mission of the practice which is the provision of the best possible care for our patients, their families and our referring veterinarians.